ikubaku/pelican-mg/README.md

 ==============

 A minimal theme for [Pelican](http://blog.getpelican.com/) that uses uikit.
-The theme is suited for a single author blog without tag pages nor blogroll.
+The theme is suited for a single author blog.
 Feeds are provided via ATOM.

 Screenshots